 Background

-When Murphy was 9 years old, his mother married Vernon Lynch, a foreman at a Breyer's ice cream factory, and the family moved to the primarily African-American suburb of Roosevelt, Long Island.
+When Eddie Murphy was 9 years old, his mother married Vernon Lynch, a foreman at a Breyer's ice cream plant, and their family moved to the primarily African-American suburb of Roosevelt, Long Island.

 Education